 My earliest memory of Scottsdale is what would most intrigue a little boy: The fire station.
 The Rural Fire Department sat at Second Street and Brown.
 It had long outgrown its small building, so yellow-painted fire apparatus were parked all around.
 In the early 1960s, Scottsdale still retained much of its flavor as one of the minor farm towns that surrounded Phoenix.
 To that had been added "Western-style" storefronts: It was "the West's Most Western Town."
 With a few blocks on Fifth Avenue, Main and First Avenue, it was a tourist trap.
 It had a few hotels, such as the Valley Ho and the Sahara, as well as the wooden-sided stadium — continuing the playfully fake frontier theme — and a modest art colony.

 We moved from Midtown Phoenix to what is now south Scottsdale in 1970.
 My mother had been alarmed by an incident at West High where a student had been kicked to death.
 Despite our modest means, she wanted me to attend the excellent Coronado High.
 I got to know Scottsdale very well.
 The neighborhoods around Coronado and Los Arcos mall were still separated from downtown Scottsdale by farm fields and vacant land.
 Scottsdale Road lacked curbs, gutters or sidewalks.
 Our house sat a block east of Scottsdale Road; one old, unoccupied house faced on Scottsdale Road across the alley, leaving a spectacular view of the Papago Buttes.
 It was an alley prowled by the "Refuse Wranglers" city garbage men.
 Closer to downtown was the YMCA, where I did a stint as a lifeguard, and the Scottsdale Daily Progress building.
-Then came the new Scottsdale Baptist Hospital and downtown.
+Then came the new Scottsdale Baptist Hospital and downtown, which still held some small-town retailers such as Lute's Pharmacy.

-In the early '70s, much of downtown was seedy, with old houses now rented to anybody, including bikers.
+East of Brown, however, many of the houses were seedy, a few occupied by bikers and drug dealers.
 City Hall was only being planned.
 The police were based out of the old schoolhouse.
 But close to Scottsdale Road and Main Street, local businesses flourished, from Lute's Drugstore to Saba's Western Wear, along with the gas station with the iconic cowboy sign promoting community events.
 It was still a small town run by a local merchant class.
 The future giant Fashion Square was a Goldwater's department store.
 Newer suburbia marched ahead, of course, especially around Saguaro High.
 But most of Scottsdale ended just north of Camelback, where the horse ranches took over, then breathtaking empty desert.
 The airport was little more than a former Army airfield with a handful of newer, small buildings.
 Drinkwater's Liquors, a Circle K and a few other buildings sat at the crossroads with Shea "Boulevard."
 That was two lanes out to the Beeline Highway.
 On the way, you could make the long trek through nothing to reach Taliesin West.
 My friends and I launched model rockets in the desert southwest of Bell and Scottsdale.
 I got a glimpse of the plans "somebody" had for the place when the Hilton was built in the middle of nowhere on Lincoln Drive and Scottsdale Road; I worked as a bus boy at Paul Shank's, riding my bike every night along that no-shoulders, no sidewalks, no streetlights highway.

 After high school and before and during college, I worked as an emergency medical technician, spending a year in Scottsdale on the elite mobile emergency unit of Kord's Ambulance, the first advanced-care ambulance in the state.
 This took me all over the area, from the (by today's standard) modest resorts to the Salt River Indian Reservation.
 We worked with the renamed Rural-Metro Fire Department, still privately owned and run by founder, Chief Lou Witzeman, now operating out of the new station at Thomas and Miller.
 Scottsdale had redeveloped the seedy downtown with new civic buildings.
 A new high school (Chaparral) was built farther north to keep up with growth.
 For all its gaps and hints of phoniness, this Scottsdale was still pleasant and sweet.
 It was largely middle-class until one got closer to Paradise Valley.
 It was changing fast, of course.
 McCormick Ranch was being developed as I left town in 1979.